Working At Height

 4 | LADDER SAFETY

-Next, we look at everything you need to know in order to work safety with ladders.
-Including, maintenance and storage considerations.
+Many injuries are caused due to the misuse of ladders.
+Here we look at what you need to know to work safety with ladders.
+Including, placement, pre-use checks, when ladders are appropriate, maintenance and storage considerations.

 5 | QUIZ